Updated July 11, 2024

 • The Homewood Graduate and Postdoctoral Affairs Emergency Fund provides limited short-term financial assistance to currently enrolled graduate students and full-time postdoctoral fellows experiencing financial hardships.

-• Office of Student Life – for information on services, offices, events, and student groups
+• Office of The Dean of Students – for information on services, offices, events, and student groups

 • Ombuds Office – confidentially and informally raise any concern involving Ph.D. students and postdoctoral fellows, assist in conflict resolution, and provide feedback on problematic trends and systemic issues.
 Schedule a consultation here.

-• Office of Student Disability Services – to get help with a physical or mental incapacitation, no matter how minor.
+• Office of Student Disability Services – to get help with a physical or mental health challenge, no matter how minor.

 • Counseling Center – to get help with any emotional concerns, when feeling overwhelmed, and when needing mental health support in a caring environment.